To start, Chaka said that “if you have a calling... [it] can’t be denied.”

 “We need that, y’all,” Jenn said about the movie that could’ve been.

-Jenn also appeared in “The Color Purple” when the classic story appeared on Broadway in 2015.
-In addition to this role being her Broadway debut, Jenn won the 2017 Grammy for Best Musical Theater Album for providing vocals as the character of Shug Avery.
+Jennifer also appeared in “The Color Purple” when the classic story appeared on Broadway in 2015.
+In addition to this role being her Broadway debut, Jennifer won the 2017 Grammy for Best Musical Theater Album for providing vocals as the character of Shug Avery.